27 February, 2024

 The different variations of competitive sports are usually defined as:

-It’s always smart to contact your insurer directly to see what their definition of these terms are.
+While definitions can vary, it’s always smart to contact your insurer directly to see how they define specific terms, like ‘competitions’ and ‘races’.
 You don’t want to find yourself mid-race in a peloton pileup, only to find out you’re not covered for overseas medical treatment when racing.

 So, what are your options?
 Keep reading to see which companies cover for a range of competitive sports.